MRU-Dev-Circle/ProjectMRU/README.md

 ```

 ### 3. Create a `Hello, World!` Script
-Add a `hello_world_yourusername.xx` script to the `scripts` directory in any language of your choice!
+Add a `hello_world_yourusername.xx` script to the `Scripts` directory in any language of your choice!
 Here is an example:

 ```Python
 // LANGUAGE: Python